Kievan Rus' ornament: Outside Kievan Rus'

 In the Baltic, many material and artistic values coming from Kievan Rus' were not only involved in the exchange between the inhabitants of the Baltic coasts and Scandinavia, but were also reproduced in local workshops.
 Numerous things fall into this category, such as carved bone ornamented combs, specific ceramics (perhaps even the production of pottery forms of Slavic origin in Sweden); certain types of weapons are made.

 Particularly indicative is the distribution of richly decorated swords in the Baltic, later called swords of the Baltic-Scandinavian and Baltic-Slavic types; moreover, only the painted handle is original for most swords - the blades themselves are clearly of Roman production and date back to the period of the 4th-5th centuries.
 Presumably, some specimens of swords came to the Baltic lands in the 5th - first half of the 6th century from the former provinces of the Roman Empire after its fall.
 Such swords became more widespread in Scandinavia and Kievan Rus, where, presumably, they were produced.
 No local (Scandinavian) centers of production are known.
 But such production is definitely established in some other areas, on the roads and in the shopping centers of Great Moravia and Kievan Rus.
-In Kievan Rus', the production of hatchet hatchets (with a hammer on a yard-long handle) with a distinctive large blade was also established, from where they already got to Northern and Eastern Europe.
+In Kievan Rus', the production of hatchets (with a hammer on a yard-long handle) with a distinctive large blade was also established, from where they already got to Northern and Eastern Europe.